The WorkflowMax Alternative for Australian Businesses

 |---|---|---|

-| Project Management | Visual pipeline boards, drag-and-drop stages, project numbering, cost-to-complete tracking, and profit analysis per project.
-Task management with sub-tasks and assignments. | Had job management with time tracking, job costing, and quotes.
-Solid for service businesses but limited board views and no drag-and-drop pipeline. |
+| Job Management | Visual pipeline boards, drag-and-drop stages, project numbering, task management with sub-tasks and assignments, and crew scheduling.
+Jobs flow from lead to invoice in one system. | Had solid job management with job states, time tracking, and job costing.
+Limited board views and no drag-and-drop pipeline. |

 | Xero Integration | Native two-way Xero sync.
 Invoices, bills, expenses, and chart of accounts sync automatically.
 Project profitability calculated from live Xero data. | Had tight Xero integration since both were Xero products.
 One-way push of invoices and time entries into Xero. |